 - Needing to follow certain routines

-When a child has ASD, they usually are most successful when they have a consistent routine.
-If there is a change to their normal routine, it can cause them to become very upset and they may have a temper tantrum.
-Some children may have a certain routine that comes across as being unnecessary or unusual, but if the child is not able to follow this routine, it can cause them to feel frustrated and they may throw a temper tantrum.
+When a child has ASD, they usually are most successful when they have consistent routines.
+A change to their normal routine can cause them to become very upset.
+Some children may have certain routines that come across as being unnecessary or unusual, but if they are unable to follow the routine it can cause them to feel frustrated, leading to anger or tantrums.

 Social Skills of Children with Autism

-Children with autism will display their level of understanding social interaction in different ways.
-Commonly, young children with autism will avoid eye contact, fail to babble or point, not respond to language, have a preference of playing alone, and will not engage in pretend play.
+Children with autism will display their level of understanding social interactions in different ways.
+Younger children with autism will commonly avoid eye contact, fail to babble or point, not respond to language, have a preference of playing alone, and will not engage in pretend play.
 However, not all children with autism show a severe lack of social skills.
-These children with autism show a great interest in social relationships, but may not understand how to engage in them.
+Some children with autism show a great interest in social relationships, but may not understand how to engage in them.

 Honing Social Skills of Children with Autism

-As children with autism get older, it is challenging to them to understand emotions or the perceptions of others.
+As children with autism get older, it is challenging for them to understand the emotions or perceptions of other people.
 These social skills always have to be taught to enable the person with autism to fully understand their social world.
 With treatment, children with autism are able to learn how to express their own feelings and engage with others.
 Without treatment, people with autism often feel very isolated which can lead to anxiety or depression in their adolescent years.

 ABA Therapy and Communication

-ABA therapy is the best treatment for communication deficits for children with autism because ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
-Speech therapy is effective for understanding HOW language works and should be used in conjunction with ABA therapy.
-Until a family has worked intensively with an ABA team and speech therapy, they should not rule out their child’s ability to speak.
+ABA therapy is the only evidence-based treatment for communication deficits in children with autism.
+ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
+Until a family has worked intensively with an ABA team and speech therapy specialist, they should not rule out their child’s ability to speak.